What are webhooks?

 They are different from APIs.
 Learn more about this difference in this article.

-If you want to start using the webhook functionality, take a look at the technical documentation and best practices.
+If you want to start using the webhook functionality, take a look at Configure webhooks and best practices articles

 Webhooks FAQ